polyphony-chat/docs/docs/Protocol Specifications/core.md

 !!! warning

-    The polyproto specification document is in an **alpha** phase.
+    The polyproto specification document is in an early **beta** phase.
 Please report any inconsistencies, missing or duplicate information and other mistakes at [github.com/polyphony-chat/docs/issues](https://github.com/polyphony-chat/docs/issues).

 [Semantic versioning v2.0.0](https://semver.org/spec/v2.0.0.html) is used to version this specification.